marcusgreen/moodle-qtype_gapfill/README.txt

-Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize Version 1.6 added display of the correct answer next to gaps with wrong answers entered
+Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices Version 1.5 added support for gaps that are marked correct if left empty using !!, and fixedgapsize Version 1.6 added display of the correct answer next to gaps with wrong answers entered Version 1.7 updated jQuery, jQuery ui and touchpunch and the way they are called to work with Moodle 2.9